 The most common tumor of the mandible and maxilla is squamous cell carcinoma invading the bone through dental sockets.
 These can involve any portion of the intraoral mandible or maxilla.

 Ameloblastoma, the most common epithelial odontogenic tumor, usually arises in the posterior mandible.
 It is slowly invasive and rarely metastatic.
 On x-ray, it typically appears as multiloculated or soap-bubble radiolucency.
 Treatment is wide surgical excision and reconstruction if appropriate.

 Odontoma, the most common odontogenic tumor, affects the dental follicle or the dental tissues and usually appears in the mandibles of young people.
 Odontomas include fibrous odontomas and cementomas.
 A clinically absent molar tooth suggests a composite odontoma.
-Typically, no treatment is indicated.
-These tumors may be excised when the diagnosis is in doubt.
+Typically, these tumors are excised, particularly when the diagnosis is in doubt.

-Osteosarcoma, giant cell tumor, Ewing's tumor, multiple myeloma, and metastatic tumors may affect the jaw.
+Osteosarcoma, giant cell tumor, Ewing tumor, multiple myeloma, and metastatic tumors may affect the jaw.
 Treatment is the same as for those tumors in other bony sites.

 Last full review/revision July 2013 by Bradley A. Schiff, MD